Collecting in Context (Session 10)

 The research potential of Shakespeare’s Globe Archive has been enhanced and made more accessible by its digitization and publication in March 2019 via the academic publisher Adam Matthew Digital.
 The project publishes the performance archive detailing productions from 1996 to 2016 plus materials on the construction of the theatre.
 The publication of the archive aims to allow in-depth study of contemporary performance of Shakespeare (and other playwrights) in the experimental space of the reconstructed Globe.

-This presentation aims to recount the process of digitising and publishing the archive and some examples of how the materials can be used in scholarship.
-It will discuss what was selected for publication, how images are captured, how materials are catalogued/indexed, making the collection navigable, and issues around copyright, data protection and redaction.
+This talk recounts the process of digitising and publishing the archive; how it goes from paper to screen.
+It will discuss what was selected for publication and why, how images are captured, how materials are catalogued/indexed, making the collection navigable/searchable, and issues around copyright, data protection and redaction.

 The Rose Theatre archive (1989-2019) is a material and digital collection related to the 30-year period since the discovery of the Rose archaeological site in 1989 from the “Campaign to Save the Rose” (the protests and various negotiations that saved the site) to the on-going “Rose Revealed Project” (the development scheme now underway to finish the excavation and remodel the site for use as a museum and flexible theatre space).
 Since I participated in the first “Digitizing the Early Modern Stage” conference (2017), I have increased the number of items in the collection from 495 to more than 5,080 using the Omeka archiving platform.
 In this presentation, I will share the current configuration of the collection, describe challenges as it continues to grow, and identify emerging theoretical concerns regarding my curatorial intervention and the archive user’s engagement of the Rose monument as an archeological site and an incorporeal or immaterial theatre space – as a location of living and lost memory, and an archive that will remain after our shared memory of the Rose discovery and preservation must one day be imagined.